GoraNetwork/doc/main.rst

   $ clang example.c -Os --target=wasm32-unknown-unknown-wasm -c -o example.wasm

-Compiled binary is then encoded as `Base64` and included with the request to a special URL defined by Gora to handle off-chain computation requests.
-This URL has the following format:
+Compiled binary is then encoded as `Base64Url` (URL-safe variant of Base64) and included with the request to a special URL defined by Gora to handle off-chain computation requests.
+In simpler form, where web assembly executable binary is provided in smart contract source code, this URL has the following format:
-``gora://offchain/v<API version>/simple?body=<Base64-encoded WASM binary>[optional positional arguments]``.
+``gora://offchain/v<API version>/basic?body=<Base64Url-encoded WASM binary>[optional positional arguments]``.

+The executable body can also be supplied in binary form as the *data source parameter*.
+Which is more convenient for larger executables or automated builds.
+In that case, the ``body`` data source URL parameter is omitted.

 Current Gora offchain API version is ``0``.
 So, for example, to execute your program with two positional arguments (``"red"`` and ``"apple"``) you would specify the following URL:
-``gora://offchain/v0/simple?arg=red&arg=apple&body=AGFzbQEAAAABhoCAg...``
+``gora://offchain/v0/basic?arg=red&arg=apple&body=AGFzbQEAAAABhoCAg...``

-To convert binaries into Base64 encoding, you can use ``base64`` command line utility, normally included with Linux or MacOs:
+To convert binaries into Base64URL encoding, you can use ``basenc`` command-line utility, normally included with Linux and MacOs:

 .. code:: bash

-  $ base64 example.wasm
+  $ basenc --base64url example.wasm
   AGFzbQEAAAABhoCAgAABYAF/AX8CuoCAgAACA2Vudg9fX2xpbmVhcl9tZW1vcnkCAAEDZW52GV9f
   aW5kaXJlY3RfZnVuY3Rpb25fdGFibGUBcAAAA4KAgIAAAQAHjICAgAABCGdvcmFNYWluAAAMgYCA
   gAABCpGAgIAAAQ8AIABBgICAgAA2AghBAAsLk4CAgAABAEEACw1IZWxsbyB3b3JsZCEAAMKAgIAA